cliffhall/mcp-multicore/docs/brief.md

-# MCP-Multicore Gateway - Project Brief
+# MCP-MultiCore Gateway - Project Brief

 We're building an MCP (Model Context Protocol) gateway using the PureMVC MultiCore port for Typescript.